-(1) Options become exercisable over a four-year period with 1/48th of the shares vesting monthly.
-The options will fully vest upon a change of control, as defined in the Company's option plans, unless the acquiring company assumes the options or substitutes similar options.
-The term of the options is ten vears.

-- (2) Based on options to purchase 116,500 shares granted to employees in fiscal 1997, including the Chief Executive Officer and the Named Executive Officers. - (3) The potential realizable value is calculated based on the term of the option at its time of grant (ten years).
+- (1) Options become exercisable over a four-year period with 1/48th of the shares vesting monthly.
+The term of the options is ten years. - (2) Based on options to purchase 609,500 shares granted to employees in fiscal 1998 including the Chief Executive Officer and the Named Executive Officers. - (3) The potential realizable value is calculated based on the term of the option at its time of grant (ten years).
 It is calculated assuming that the stock price on the date of grant appreciates at the indicated annual rate, compounded annually for the entire term of the option and that the option is exercised and sold on the last day of its term for the appreciated stock price.
-These amounts represent assumed rates of appreciation only, in accordance with the rules of the SEC, and do not reflect the Company's estimate or projection of future stock price performance.
+These amounts represent assumed rates of appreciation only, in accordance with the rules of the Securities and Exchange Commission (the "SEC"), and do not reflect the Company's estimate or projection of future stock price performance.
 Actual gains, if any, depend on overall market conditions and the actual future performance of the Company and its Common Stock and no gain to the optionee is possible unless the stock price increases over the option term, which will benefit all shareholders.